ksstrat/milestone-project-1/README.md

 * As a User, I need easy navigation, including a responsive layout for my device.
 * As a User, I want to see high-quality images of past tours.
 * As a User, I want to find contact details and social media links easily.
-* As a user, I want to see upcoming tours and potential costs.
+* As a User, I want to see upcoming tours and potential costs.
 * As a User, I want to book a kayak tour.
-* As a user, I want to read the opinions of participants.
+* As a User, I want to read the opinions of participants.

 ### **Site Aims:**
 * To show what the WaterWayFriends community is all about.